| Date Published: 09/30/10 Ohaneze Nd' Igbo condemns insecurity in South east, calls for

 the valiant efforts of the Igbo Diaspora, as proudly manifested in the

-On how Ndi Igbo could reclaim their lost glory, the renowned broadcaster
+series of the Igbo World Congress (IWC)" On how Ndi Igbo could reclaim their lost glory, the renowned broadcaster

 implored the region to go back to the drawing board and ask questions on